 Even if your child’s high school doesn’t offer any CS classes, you can still help your son or daughter learn what some have dubbed an essential 21st century skill.
 You can sign ’em up for immersive experiences such as InternalDrive’s tech camps, which offer more than 100 locations for kids ages 7 to 17.
 If these tuition prices are beyond your budget, free online options can be accessed at home, such as Khan Academy, MIT open courseware, Codecademy, and many others.

 No matter how you do it, keep the ultimate goal in mind: your child’s future.
 How bright are the chances of future employment for CS specialists?
-According to the U.S. Bureau of Labor Statistics, in 2014 the average salary for software developers was $97,990, and for computer and informational research scientists it was $108,360.
-To stay current, check out the best programming language to learn in 2016.
+According to the U.S. Bureau of Labor Statistics, in 2018 the average salary for software developers was $105,590 https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm and for computer and informational research scientists it was $118,370. https://www.bls.gov/ooh/computer-and-information-technology/computer-and-information-research-scientists.htm Job growth for each career in the next decade was an astronomical 24% and 19%.
+To stay current, check out the best programming language to learn in 2019. http://www.topprogramminglanguages.co

 Finally, it’s worth remembering that not every child has what it takes to be a computer scientist.
 Not only are strong analytical and problem-solving skills essential, but it also helps to be detail-oriented and to have a crackerjack memory.
 Most importantly, before you engineer an education makeover for your child, make sure your child is as excited by the prospect as you are.